Javier Náñez Pro: Political beginnings

-On October 16, 2017, he resigned to his public office to join the campaign of Jaime Rodríguez Calderón "El Bronco" to the Presidency of México for the Mexican 2018 presidential elections and become a National Legal Coordinator for independent candidacies across México.
+On October 16, 2017, he resigned to his public office to join the campaign of Jaime Rodríguez Calderón "El Bronco" to the Presidency of Mexico for the Mexican 2018 presidential elections and become a National Legal Coordinator for independent candidacies across Mexico.

 After resigning in October 2017, he was consolidated as head of the legal team of the independent candidate "El Bronco" in his aspiration to the Presidency of Mexico in the Federal Elections of 2018.

 Presidential Election of 2018

-On March 15, 2018, after the National Electoral Institute (INE) declared inconsistencies in the signatures presented by "El Bronco", the candidate was refused registration as independent candidate to the Presidency of Mexico, as his attorney, Javier Náñez Pro, filed before the Superior Chamber of the Electoral Tribunal of the Federal Judicial Branch of México (TEPJF) four means of challenge requesting the judicial authority to rule in favor of independent candidate and order his registration as candidate for the presidency of Mexico.
+On March 15, 2018, after the National Electoral Institute (INE) declared inconsistencies in the signatures presented by "El Bronco", the candidate was refused registration as independent candidate to the Presidency of Mexico, as his attorney, Javier Náñez Pro, filed before the Superior Chamber of the Electoral Tribunal of the Federal Judicial Branch of Mexico (TEPJF) four means of challenge requesting the judicial authority to rule in favor of independent candidate and order his registration as candidate for the presidency of Mexico.

-On April 9, 2018, the Electoral Tribunal of the Federal Judicial Branch of México (TEPJF) held a public session where they discussed the matter and by a majority of four votes in favor, they resolved and requested the immediate registration of Rodríguez Calderón as an independent candidate for the 2018 Mexican Presidencial elections.
+On April 9, 2018, the Electoral Tribunal of the TEPJF held a public session where they discussed the matter and by a majority of four votes in favor, they resolved and requested the immediate registration of Rodríguez Calderón as an independent candidate for the 2018 Mexican Presidencial elections.

 On April 11, Náñez Pro was named by the presidential candidate as his proprietary representative before the General Council of the National Electoral Institute.

 Javier Náñez Pro was signed in as representative before the Plenary of the General Council of the National Electoral Institute on April 16, 2018.